rwxdash/pikk/README.md

   > **WARNING!**
   > **Your hash should have the keys `:name` and `:weight`!**

 There are two methods.
 One is `single_select` and the other is `pool`.
 Former, select one hash object from the array by its weight, and return it.
 Latter, do an iteration of selection, 50 by default, and return the array.
+See [examples/](https://github.com/aoozdemir/pikk/blob/master/examples/object_example.rb) for more.

 ```ruby
 require 'pikk'